Ram Nath Kovind: Personal life

 Kovind married Savita on 30 May 1974.
 They have a son, Prashant Kumar, and a daughter, Swati who is an air hostess for Air India.

-Politicial positions
+Political positions

 In 2010, he was reported to have said that "Islam and Christianity are alien to the nation" as spokesperson of the BJP.
-As reported by IANS and published by Hindustan Times, he made this comment in response to the Ranganath Misra Commission which recommended 15 percent reservation for religious and linguistic minorities in government jobs.
+As reported by IANS and published by Hindustan Times, he made this comment in response to the Ranganath Misra Commission which recommended 15 per cent reservation for religious and linguistic minorities in government jobs.
 Although more recently, the issue was raised in the media if whether or not he was misquoted and that he in fact said "Islam and Christianity are alien to the notion (of caste)" as opposed to what was reported as 'nation'.